 The technology is proven to work, and unlike accutane or antibiotics, there’s almost no side effects.
 The market is growing and growing and new devices are being invented constantly.

+You can discover the full, in-depth science behind blue light here.
 Today, we will simply discuss the greatest blue light devices money can buy.
 As with any developing area of acne technology, a lot of weak, poor quality products are starting to float around.
 Therefore in this article, you will only find the home blue light devices which are decent and above, including good, great and truly excellent ones.

 Let’s get started: